Mykhailo Radutskyi: Political activity

 Member of the Ukrainian part of interparliamentary assembly of the parliament of Georgia, parliament of the Republic of Moldova and the Verkhovna Rada of Ukraine.
 Deputy member of the Ukrainian part of the Parliamentary Committee of the Ukrainian part of the Parliamentary Association Committee.
 Head of a group for inter-parliamentary relations with the Kingdom of Thailand.
 Head of a group for inter-parliamentary relations with the Republic of Moldova.

 Member of a group for inter-parliamentary relations with the Italian Republic.
 Member of a group for inter-parliamentary relations with the Republic of Kazakhstan.
-Member of a group for inter-parliamentary relations with the Republic of Armenia.
+Member of a group for inter-parliamentary relations with Armenia.
 Member of a group for inter-parliamentary relations with the French Republic.
 Member of a group for inter-parliamentary relations with the Republic of Croatia.